 Herbal Lore and Ethnobotany: Recognize the need for passing on the knowledge of how peoples of the past and present use/d local plants for food and medicine.
 Students accomplish this through stories, hands-on training, and using new skills to pass on to future generations.

 “There’s more to being an herbalist than just identifying plants and knowing their uses.
 It’s your relationship with them that counts.
 Relationships take time and effort to grow and be healthy.
-This means that one 11 week program is not going to make you an herbalist.
+This means that one 11-week program is not going to make you an herbalist.
 Many apprentices at CMHS continue their plant studies for more than one program.
 In fact, many take the entire year’s programs, and some have stayed with the school for years.
 These are the folks who are committed to bringing herbal medicine to their people in a safe and responsible way.
-I have been practicing herbal medicine for 30 plus years.
+I have been practicing herbal medicine for most of my life.
 I still hone my formulas, and learn each and every time I’m with the plants, writing articles, teaching.
 Welcome to YOUR apprenticeship!”
 Suzanne Tabert